cmuartfab/statuevision/Unity/README.md

 # statuevision
+This unity project is set up to work with 10 example 3d models in the repository.
 To properly get a project running, follow these steps:

 1. Download the project folder you want here.

-2. Go to google drive and download the corresponding binaries folder: https://drive.google.com/drive/folders/0B9xrGq3470WfSXNpZldKR1VmbjQ
+2. Go to google drive and download the corresponding binaries folder: https://drive.google.com/open?id=0B95PAxBg2-iiUklMNC1aT3RhY0U

 3. Move the contents of the binaries folder into the standard assets folder of the Unity project.

-To implement the statue into Unity with all the shaders and functionality included, follow these steps:
+To import additional models into the project, follow these steps:

 1. Open "Template.unity" scene.
-Make sure the Unity project you're using is the one Ralph uploaded to git or Drive.
+M

 2. Place the folder containing the statue model into the assets folder of the Unity project.
 Somewhere like a models folder.